msg-systems/holmes-extractor/SHORTREADME.md

 - In the [chatbot](https://github.com/msg-systems/holmes-extractor/#getting-started) use case, the system is configured using one or more **search phrases**.
-Holmes then looks for structures whose meanings correspond to those of these search phrases within a searched **document**, which in this case corresponds to an individual snippet of text or speech entered or uttered by the end user.
-Within a match, each non-grammatical word in the search phrase corresponds to one or more non-grammatical words in the document, which can then be extracted as structured information.
+Holmes then looks for structures whose meanings correspond to those of these search phrases within a searched **document**, which in this case corresponds to an individual snippet of text or speech entered by the end user.
+Within a match, each non-grammatical word in the search phrase corresponds to one or more non-grammatical words in the document.
+Both the fact that a search phrase was matched and any structured information the search phrase extracts can be used to drive the chatbot.

-- The [structural matching](https://github.com/msg-systems/holmes-extractor/#structural-matching) use case uses exactly the same technological basis as the chatbot use case, but searching takes place with respect to a pre-existing document or documents that are typically much longer than the snippets analysed in the chatbot use case.
+- The [structural extraction](https://github.com/msg-systems/holmes-extractor/#structural-extraction) use case uses exactly the same
+[structural matching](https://github.com/msg-systems/holmes-extractor/#how-it-works-structural-matching) technology as the chatbot use case, but searching takes place with respect to a pre-existing document or documents that are typically much longer than the snippets analysed in the chatbot use case, and the aim to extract and store structured information.
+For example, a set of business articles could be searched to find all the places where one company is said to be planning to take over a second company.
+The identities of the companies concerned could then be stored in a database.

 - The [topic matching](https://github.com/msg-systems/holmes-extractor/#topic-matching) use case aims to find passages in a document or documents whose meaning is close to that of another document, which takes on the role of the **query document**, or to that of a **query phrase** entered ad-hoc by the user.
 Holmes extracts a number of small **phraselets** from the query phrase or query document, matches the documents being searched against each phraselet, and conflates the results to find the most relevant passages within the documents.
-Because there is no strict requirement that every non-grammatical word in the query document match a specific word or words in the searched documents, more matches are found than in the structural matching use case, but the matches do not contain structured information that can be used in subsequent processing.
+Because there is no strict requirement that every non-grammatical word in the query document match a specific word or words in the searched documents, more matches are found than in the structural extraction use case, but the matches do not contain structured information that can be used in subsequent processing.
+The topic matching use case is demonstrated by [a website allowing searches within the Harry Potter corpus (for English) and around 350 traditional stories (for German)](http://holmes-demo.xt.msg.team/).

 - The [supervised document classification](https://github.com/msg-systems/holmes-extractor/#supervised-document-classification) use case uses training data to learn a classifier that assigns one or more **classification labels** to new documents based on what they are about.